-Details of the Trustees who served during the year are included in the Reference and administrative details on page 1.
+Details of the Trustees who served during the year, and to the date these accounts are approved are included in the Reference and administrative details on page 1.

-Members' Liability
+b.
+Members' liability

 Each member of the charitable company undertakes to contribute to the assets of the charitable company in the event of it being wound up while they are a member, or within one year after they cease to be a member, such amount as may be required, not exceeding £10, for the debts and liabilities contracted before they ceased to be a member.